Zarzuela: Romantic zarzuela

 After the Glorious Revolution of 1868, the country entered a deep crisis (especially economically), which was reflected in theatre.
 The public could not afford high-priced theatre tickets for grandiose productions, which led to the rise of the Teatros Variedades ("variety theatres") in Madrid, with cheap tickets for one-act plays (sainetes).
 This "theatre of an hour" had great success and zarzuela composers took to the new formula with alacrity.
 Single-act zarzuelas were classified as género chico ("little genre") whilst the longer zarzuelas of three acts, lasting up to four hours, were called género grande ("grand genre").
 Zarzuela grande battled on at the Teatro de la Zarzuela de Madrid, founded by Barbieri and his friends in the 1850s.
 A newer theatre, the Apolo, opened in 1873.
 At first it attempted to present the género grande, but it soon yielded to the taste and economics of the time, and became the "temple" of the more populist género chico in the late 1870s.

 Musical content from this era ranges from full-scale operatic arias (romanzas) through to popular songs, and dialogue from high poetic drama to lowlife comedy characters.
 There are also many types of zarzuela in between the two named genres, with a variety of musical and dramatic flavours.

-Many of the greatest zarzuelas were written in the 1880s and 1890s, but the form continued to adapt to new theatrical stimuli until well into the 20th century.
+Many of the greatest zarzuelas were written in the 1880s and 1890s.
+Felipe Pérez y González's zarzuela La Gran Vía (1886) is considered a masterpiece of the género chico genre of Spanish plays.
+The form continued to adapt to new theatrical stimuli until well into the 20th century.
 With the onset of the Spanish Civil War, the form rapidly declined, and the last romantic zarzuelas to hold the stage were written in the 1950s.

-Whilst Barbieri produced the greatest zarzuela grande in El barberillo de Lavapiés, the classic exponent of the género chico was his pupil Federico Chueca, whose La gran vía (composed with Joaquín Valverde Durán) was a cult success both in Spain and throughout Europe.
+Whilst Barbieri produced the influential zarzuela grande El barberillo de Lavapiés, the classic exponent of the género chico was his pupil Federico Chueca, whose La gran vía (composed with Joaquín Valverde Durán) was a cult success both in Spain and throughout Europe.

 The musical heir of Chueca was José Serrano, whose short, one act género chico zarzuelas - notably La canción del olvido, Alma de dios and the much later Los claveles and La dolorosa - form a stylistic bridge to the more musically sophisticated zarzuelas of the 20th century.

-While the zarzuela featured (or even glorified) popular customs, festivals, and manners of speech, especially those of Madrid, something never found in a zarzuela is social criticism.
-They celebrated the established order of society; if a zarzuela advocated for anything, it would be for the slowing or elimination of social change.
+Just as romantic zarzuela featured popular customs, festivals, and manners of speech, especially those of the poor areas of Madrid, many feature strong social criticism and reflect political polemics of the day.